oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 5. Look for CDB2 wallet

 Start with normal setup on CDB1
-1. Run copy back on CDB1 to refresh the database prior to TDE being applied
+1. Run the script below to reset CDB1 prior to the the introduction of TDE on CDB1.
+This will refresh the database prior to TDE being applied.

     ```
     <copy>